 GMO crops have been engineered to have certain traits, such as resistance to herbicides and pesticides.
-Some studies suggest that GMO crops use more chemicals than non-GMO crops (8).
+Some studies suggest that farming of GMO crops uses more chemicals than non-GMO crops, although in some cases the opposite is true (8).

-Canola oil is a GMO crop-derived oil and has therefore been linked to this health concern.
+Canola oil is a GMO crop-derived oil and has therefore been linked to this concern.

 Allergic Reaction To Canola Oil

 People who know they’re allergic to canola may experience itchiness and hives, as well as breathing problems such as asthma (4).